realitymediabook/realitymediabook.github.io/_chapters/chapter-Preface.md

 #### The Galleries

+*RealityMedia* consists of a set of galleries organized around a rotunda as you see in the diagram below.

 <div class="img img--fullContainer img--20xLeading" style="background-image: url({{ site.baseurl_book_img }}realitymediamap.jpg);"></div>

-*RealityMedia* consists of a set of galleries organized around a rotunda as you see in the diagram above.
 The eight galleries correspond to the ten chapters of the printed book as follows:

 <table style="width:100%">
   <tr>